 If you’re new to creating children’s books, start by looking at the many popular kid’s books in your library or bookstore.
 Notice the many different artistic styles they use.

 Pay attention to covers.
 Just like books for adults, books for children must make an instant, irresistible appeal with a beautifully designed cover.
 Spend time thinking about the cover design, but don’t make that your initial focus.
-Wait until you’re finished with the layout to plan the cover image.
+Wait until you’re finished with the layout to plan the cover image for your children’s book formatting.

 Determine the Balance of Words and Pictures